 Sun, sea and sand – the classic recipe for a family holiday, whether you’re staycationing in the UK or visiting a foreign country, such as the USA.
 And why not?
 After all, adults love sunbathing while reading a book and children enjoy nothing more than digging in the sand with a spade.
+Anywhere from RV parks in Buffalo to motels on the highway, there’s something in the USA for every holiday.

 However, if you are prepared to travel all the way to the USA, you might want to consider an alternative way of spending two weeks together.
 This vast country serves up myriad exciting possibilities, many of which are possible with Grand American Adventures.